Buying the fastest growing indoor plants means you don’t have to wait years for your house plants to grow.

-Pay attention to the label on the plant.
+Pay attention to the label that comes with the plant.
 I recently bought a small Ficus Lyrata thinking I got a great deal.
-It turned out to be a “Bambino” variety meaning it’s a dwarf variety.
-So I better not be holding my breath waiting for it to grow!
+When I got home and read the label I realized I’d bought a “Bambino” dwarf variety.
+This baby will never get to the big size I was hoping for. 🙁

-If you take good care of these quick growing houseplants, you’ll be rewarded with a green jungle sooner than you think.
+If you take good care of these fast growing houseplants, before you know it you’ll have a green family to be proud of!

-Height: Grows from 2-3 ft. but can grow up to 5 ft tall.
+Height: The Peace Lily grows to 1 ft. but can grow up to 4 ft tall in ideal conditions.

 Devils Ivy (Pothos)

-The pothos ivy is a very easy care trailing plant that grows quickly.
+The Pothos or Devils Ivy is a very easy care trailing plant that grows fast.
 In fact you may want to cut back the trails to keep your plant bushy and full.

 Height: Trailers can grow up to 50 ft or 20 m long.

-How to make it grow: Don’t overwater, allow it to dry out.
-It likes bright indirect light but will tolerate lower light levels.
+How to make it grow: Don’t overwater especially in winter.
+Allow soil to dry out in between waterings.
+Pothos like bright indirect light but will tolerate lower light levels.
 Pinch back tips to keep plant bushy and full.
 Fertilize lightly in summer.

 Parlor Palm (Chamaedorea Elegans)